barce/clojurescript-radio/README.md

 # ClojureScript Radio

 Implementation of a radio using ClojureScript + React.
-Initially used for a talk given to [houston.js in May 2017].
+Initially used for a talk given by Chris Oakman for [houston.js in May 2017].

 [houston.js in May 2017]:https://www.meetup.com/houston-js/events/239147082/